Back

 6. Create a Sensory Box

-Turn family photos or beloved illustrations from your child’s favorite books into puzzles.
+Turn family photos or illustrations from your child’s favorite books into puzzles.
 Laminate these images, then cut them into pieces.
-Working on these personalized puzzles together not only sharpens problem-solving skills but also strengthens your child’s connection to familiar images and cherished memories.
+This activity strengthens visual processing and memory while adding a familiar, comforting touch.

 8. DIY Light Box